AppsFlyer/pronto/README.md

 * **Idiomatic interaction**: Use Protocol Buffer POJOs (`protoc` generated) as though they were native Clojure data structures, allowing for data-driven programming.
 * **Minimalistic**: `pronto` is behavioral only: it is only considered with making POJOs mimic Clojure collections.
 Data is still stored in the POJOs, and no kind of reflective/dynamic APIs are used.
+This also has the benefit that [unknown fields](https://developers.google.com/protocol-buffers/docs/proto3#unknowns) are not lost during serialization.
 * **Runtime Type Safety**: The schema cannot be broken - `pronto` fails-fast when `assoc`ing a key not present in the schema or a value of the wrong type.
 This guarantees that schema errors are detected immediately rather than at some undefined time in the future (perhaps too late) or worse -- dropped and ignored completely.